garrett-sutton/garrett-sutton.github.io/_drafts/og-colorado.md

 ## Background
-The contents of this post are based on and include a note that I wrote on my phone after this trip to Colorado in March 2021.
+The contents of this post are based on and include a note that I wrote on my phone after a trip to Colorado in March 2021.

 To set the stage, my friend Will and I planned this trip at the last minute.
+Direct flights from Madison (for me) and Pittsburgh (for Will) were too cheap to pass up.
-We planned to fly into Denver on the evening of Thursday March 11 and stay in Idaho Springs, CO (just off I70) on Thursday and Friday night.
+We planned to fly
+into Denver on a Thursday evening and stay in Idaho Springs, CO (just off I70) on Thursday and Friday night.
 After finishing skiing on Saturday, we'd drive back to Denver and stay at an airport hotel to